Zayda y los Culpables

 Zayda y los Culpables (English: Zayda and the Guilty Ones) were a Regional Mexican band.
 They were famous for their romantic cumbias and ballads about love and loss.
 The song "Tiro de Gracia" (Coup de Grâce), describing a failed relationship, was one of the most popular songs from the band.
 The song "De Contrabando" was first recorded by the band and years later became a hit record for Mexican-American singer Jenni Rivera.

 Death of Zayda Peña Arjona

 Zayda Peña Arjona (March 5, 1981–December 1, 2007) was the lead singer of Zayda y Los Culpables.

 Shortly before midnight on December 1, 2007, an unknown gunman shot Peña in the back at Mónaco Motel in Matamoros, Tamaulipas, across the U.S.-Mexico border from Brownsville, Texas.
-Two other people — a friend of Peña and a motel employee — were also shot.
+Two other people — Ana Bertha González a friend of Peña and Leonardo Sánchez a motel employee — were also shot.
 Both died at the scene.
 Paramedics took Zayda to Alfredo Pumarejo Hospital in Matamoros, where doctors determined that her injuries were not fatal.
 Physicians placed Peña in emergency surgery in order to remove the bullet.